Are You an Employer of Choice?

 Employers can consider themselves an employer of choice without these compensation offerings, but they must substitute with an important mission or vision in their place.
 An example might be a non-profit agency with a mission to cure cancer in children.

-- Access to Information: Employers of choice share information with employees that range from the company financial progress and results to the success framework referenced above.
-Employees feel as if they are members of the in-crowd because they know what is happening.
+Employers of choice share information with employees that range from the company's financial progress and results to the success framework referenced above.
+Employees feel as if they are members of the in-crowd because they know what is happening as soon as anyone else knows.

-- Performance Culture: An employer of choice finds ways to tie the performance and the interests of employees with those of the employer — two of the ways that employers accomplish this are through their variable compensation system that ties rewards to performance and a job plan process that provides regular guidance and feedback.
+An employer of choice finds ways to tie the performance and the interests of employees with those of the employer—two of the ways that employers accomplish this are through their variable compensation system that ties rewards to performance and a job plan process that provides regular guidance and feedback.

 These are not all of the characteristics of an employer of choice, but if you've implemented a significant number of these factors in your company, you are well on your way to becoming an employer that attracts and retains superior employees.